Casa Cortés ChocoBar: Indulge Your Senses

 They had an amazing movie playing on a few screens in the restaurant that showed you the entire process of how chocolate is made.
 We really enjoyed watching that while we waited for our chocolate-infused meals and desserts.

-After lunch, we went upstairs to see their amazing art, dubbed the CCC — The Cortes Chocolate Collection (La Colección Chocolate Cortés).
+After lunch, we went upstairs to see the amazing art from the Fundación Casa Cortés.
+It is dubbed the CCC — The Cortes Chocolate Collection (La Colección Chocolate Cortés).

 There are two levels to the gallery, starting on the third floor.
 There are docents on both floors.
 They allow photos, and they even bring you hot chocolate to sip while enjoying the art.
 The art has been collected from around the Caribbean, Central American, and South America.
 It is an eclectic, contemporary collection.